t-mullen/wire-protocol/README.md

   done: function (data, next) {           // Function that is called when this message is done parsing.
-    // data is the data of the message next(String, Integer) // next should be called with the name of the next expected message, and it's expected length },
+    // data is the data of the message next(String, Integer) // next should be called with the name of the next expected message, and it's expected length
+    // You may omit the length argument if the message has a specified fixed length },
   serializer: function (data) { // Optional: Provide your own serializer (See Custom Serializers below)
     return mySerializer(data) // MUST return a Buffer